chandan-tarush/IIITV-Hackathon-PulseX/README.md

-# HeartRisk+
+# Beatly

-HeartRisk+ is a full-stack heart-risk experience built from the attached project documents.
+Beatly is a full-stack heart-risk experience built from the attached project documents.

 - `client`: React + Vite premium assessment experience with animated illustrations, guided questions, simulations, and tracking.
 - `server`: lightweight Node proxy/BFF for local development and frontend integration.